pireactor/main-site/client/public/assets/content/en/content.md

     title: "Number of employees"
   },
   {
-    value: 12,
+    value: 5,
     title: "Years on the market"
   },
 ]

 howSection: {
-  title: How it goes,
+  title: How We Work,
   list: [
     {
       title: Planning,
-      desc: "Our team examines your requirements and expectations, takes account of your needs, and creates a preliminary plan for your approval.",
+      desc: "Our team examines your requirements and expectations, takes account of your needs and creates a preliminary plan.",
       class: Planning
     },
     {
       title: Designing,
-      desc: "Everything from an efficient framework to an easy-to-use interface is drawn up, examined, evaluated, and approved during the design phase.",
+      desc: "Everything from an efficient framework to an easy-to-use interface is drawn up, examined, evaluated and approved during the design phase.",
         class: Designing
     },
     {
       title: Defining,
-      desc: "We run due diligence checks, we have you approve features, we agree on timelines, run feasibility tests, and finalize the design.",
+      desc: "We run due diligence checks, we have you approve features, we agree on timelines, run feasibility tests and finalize the design.",
         class: Defining
     },
     {